alajmo/mani/docs/roadmap.md

   - [ ] Abort if certain env variables are not present (required envs)
   - [ ] Add --step mode flag or config setting to prompt before executing a task
   - [ ] Add yaml to command mapper
+  - [ ] Add task aliases
+  - [ ] Add project/task dependency (dependsOn), to wait for certain projects to finish before starting tasks for other projects

 ## Future